 [2]In this work, author has performed a study on the spatial data quality for data from various sources like maps, vector layers and satellite images.
 The work showcases a mathematical model to study the data quality accuracy parameter from various sources and product databases where each product does not fulfil all data quality parameters.

 There exists various type of GIS data type and use cases where different data quality matrix plays an important role.
-In general, the GIS data can be decided into raster and vector data types, where raster data includes satellite images from various products like MODIS, Landsat, sentinel and many more.
+In general, the GIS data can be divided into raster and vector data types, where raster data includes satellite images from various products like MODIS, Landsat, sentinel and many more.
 On the other hand, vector data are various layers over the map which are generated through the machine like road maps, river maps, location of hospitals and many more location-based information.
 Both type of data suffers from data Quality issues and resulting in poor results and analysis.
-In this section we have introduces various quality indexes in raster and vector with some of the related work in that domain.
+In this section we introduce various quality indexes in raster and vector with some of the related work in that domain.

 Data Quality in Raster data

-Data Quality in satellite images refers to the quality of the image and accuracy of the image in form of the image showcasing the position and size of the object in the image.
-Few of the GIS products suffer image quality due to low visibility or resolution and most of the time due to cloud covers over the image.
+Data Quality in satellite images refers to the quality of the image and accuracy of the image in relation to the position and size of the object in the image.
+Several of the GIS products suffer image quality due to low visibility or resolution and most of the time due to cloud cover in the image.
 So from the huge data available it is very difficult to identify the useful and correct data for the use case.
 In order to resolve this data quality plays an important role to define the quality and refine the data using Spatial data quality metrics.
 Some of the work in the field of image visibility and cloud masking are listed below.

 Cloud cover and masking